Homer Simpson in: "Kidney Trouble": Plot

-Homer takes the family to a ghost town tourist destination, complaining about how out of the way it is.
-On their way, their car breaks down in front of the Springfield Retirement Castle, leading Grampa to wrongly assume they have come to visit him on his birthday.
-Homer is forced to take Grampa with them.
-Grampa drinks too much sarsaparilla, but Homer refuses to stop to let him use the bathroom, wanting to get home to watch an episode of Inside the Actors Studio.
+Homer takes the family to a ghost town tourist destination, complaining all the while about how far out of the way it is.
+Their car breaks down in front of the Springfield Retirement Castle, leading Grampa to wrongly assume they have come to visit him on his birthday: they are subsequently forced to take Grampa with them.
+Grampa drinks too much sarsaparilla, but Homer refuses to stop to let him use the bathroom, wanting to get home to watch an episode of Inside the Actors Studio featuring F. Murray Abraham.
 After several hours in the car without stopping, Grampa's kidneys explode.

-Dr. Hibbert informs the family that the only way Grampa can be saved is if Homer donates one of his kidneys because Homer has conditions, and he is a perfect match.
+Dr. Hibbert informs the family that the only way Grampa can be saved is if Homer donates one of his kidneys because Homer is a match for his dad.
 Homer agrees, to the admiration of his family, but becomes frightened after learning the risks from Moe, and runs away from the surgery room via the window.

 Guilt-ridden, Homer deems himself unworthy of living amongst civilized people and decides to start a new life aboard Captain McAllister's ship.
 He meets several strange people who have their own tales of misery.
-Homer tells them his story, but the others are appalled and kick him off of the ship.
+Homer tells them about abandoning Grandpa, but the others are so disgusted that they throw him off the ship.
 Homer drifts back to shore, where he witnesses a father and son build a sandcastle and laments his relationship with his own father and children.
 Homer decides to rectify his mistake and takes off for the hospital.

 Homer arrives in time, reconciling with Grampa and apologizing, but panics and flees again at the last minute.
 His mad dash from the hospital is stopped by an oncoming car carrier.
 While the driver, Hans Moleman, hits the brakes in time, one of its cars slides off and lands on Homer.
 Homer wakes up in a hospital bed and is greeted by Dr. Hibbert, Marge and the children.
-When Grampa appears in the doorway alive and well, Homer discovers that while he was unconscious, the doctors took out one of his kidneys.
-Homer is angry at first, but settles down after his family tells him he did the right thing for Grampa.
-They engage in a group hug, and Homer proceeds to give Bart's lower back (where the kidney is located) a long pat, considering him as a potential donor for himself, in which Bart realizes of what his father is thinking.
+When Grampa appears in the doorway alive and well, Homer discovers that while he was unconscious and being treated for his injuries, the doctors took out one of his kidneys.
+Homer is angry at first and vows to get his kidney back as Grandpa mockingly dances his way out of the room, but he settles down after his family tells him he did the right thing for Grampa.
+They engage in a group hug, and Homer proceeds to give Bart's lower back (where a future donor kidney is located) a long pat.
+Bart silently realizes what this means as the episode ends.